tardate/LittleCodingKata/books/seven-more-languages-in-seven-weeks/README.md

 # #379 Seven More Languages in Seven Weeks

 Book notes - Seven More Languages in Seven Weeks: Languages That Are Shaping the Future, by Bruce A. Tate, Ian Dees, Frederic Daoud, Jack Moffitt.
 First published September 25, 2014.
+It covers Factor, Elm, Elixir, Julia, miniKanren, and Idris.

 ## Notes